THE BURNING ALPHABET

 NOVEL IN PROGRESS

-I carry with me, everywhere I go, a folding map of the world.
+I carry with me, across the planet, a folding map of the world.

-It’s oddly made, as if the world itself could be turned from a sphere into a book, from a book into a sphere, yet it's not an atlas, and not really a map, since there’s no beginning and no end.
-It’s a round book whose pages of the nations and oceans have feet, forming a paper stand, so that you can open it anywhere, fan out the pages, stand it up and see the entire globe.
+It’s oddly made, as if the world could be turned into a book and from that into a sphere, but it’s not exactly an atlas because there’s no beginning and no end.
+The half-moon pages filled with nations and oceans open like an accordion to create a globe standing on paper feet.
+And there, you can see the entire world.

-Every nation is named in Greek and given a colour set against rich blue seas, so that the world appears more a floating circus balloon than the harsh, cruel place known to astronomers and peasants as Earth.
-The map has been mine since I stole it from a neighbourhood bookstall, an act less of theft than of defiance: that I would never be held back, that the entire world could be mine to conquer.
-That messy and unstable Turkey, torn between Asia and Europe, East and West, or puny little Greece, the so-called cradle of civilisation, almost dead now, would not hold me back.
+Every nation is named and given a color against blue seas so the world appears more like a carnival balloon than the viciously harsh, cruel place known to astronomers and peasants as Earth.
+The map has been mine since I stole it from a book stall, not an act of theft but defiance: that I’d never be held back, that the world was mine to conquer.

-Stuffing the stolen map into my shirt gave me the sensation that my chest had expanded, that my lungs carried all the possibilities of the planet.
-And hugging this paper world, the world beyond Greece in full colour, dotted with the names of the major cities, so many to choose from but New York and Berlin and Paris dominant, I would often lay on my bunk, in my tent cluttered with English and French and Russian novels, and pull out the strange circular map and turn its semi-circular pages over and over, trying to decide where to spend my life.
-My brain was soft, had not yet hardened completely into adulthood, and it was vulnerable too.
+Stuffing the map into my shirt makes me feel my chest had expanded and my lungs carry the riches of the planet.
+And hugging this paper world, this map of possibilities dotted with the names of principal cities - New York and Paris, Berlin and London - I lie in my tent cluttered with English and French and Russian novels and turn the pages of the map over in my head, trying to decide where to spend a life, to become the person I want to be.
+My brain is soft, hasn’t hardened yet into adulthood, and it’s vulnerable too.

-And into that softness I pressed new ideas.
+And into that softness I press dangerous ideas.

 * * *

-First in a planned cycle of three novels, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations ten camps in Athens, searching for love and pounding hot metal as a blacksmith, determined to become an architect and city planner.
+The Burning Alphabet is the journey of Yianis Stratos - born in 1910 in the dusty hinterlands of Turkey, raised in cosmopolitan Stamboul, expelled as a Greek from Asia Minor, growing up alone in League of Nations refugee camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.

 For a refugee in the tumultuous 1930s, survival means not only edging into crime but also joining up with one side or another: Communism or fascism.
-As all of Europe plunges into nationalism and militarism, Yanis spies on his fellow architecture students for money and better grades, is dazzled by and expelled from Nazi Germany, and - bereft, losing his wife and child in a blotched delivery - fumbles a bank robbery, and flees on the eve of World War Two to colonial British Kenya, to a world of even deeper intrigue.
+As Europe plunges into nationalism and militarism, Yianis spies on his fellow architecture students for money and better grades, is dazzled by and expelled from Nazi Germany, marries into tragedy, and - on the eve of World War Two - jumps a freighter to the New World, his next stop on the planet of possibilities…

 REPORTAGE / MEMOIR